abernauer/CMake-Best-Practices/README.md

 # To do

-+ implement selecton and headers for other sections
++ implement skeleton and headers for other sections.